English for Academic Purposes (EAP)

 - The Joy Of Stats: Meaningless and meaningful correlations

-In addition, there is a useful 3-4 minute introduction to 'statistical distributions' starting 20 minutes into the full video (available from http://www.gapminder.org/videos/the-joy-of-stats/), which would be best viewed after 'The Joy Of Stats: Above average' but before 'The Joy Of Stats: The Lady With A Data Visualisation'.
+In addition, there is a useful 3-4 minute introduction to 'statistical distributions' starting 20 minutes into the full video, which would be best viewed after 'The Joy Of Stats: Above average' but before 'The Joy Of Stats: The Lady With A Data Visualisation'.

 Information skills: the library and literature searching

-The Library provides access to a wide range of resources and services to support your study, including print books and journals, e-books, e-journals and databases for literature searching.
-Full details of what is available are available on our library resources page.
-If you have any questions about Library services, please emai email@example.com.
+The Library provides access to a wide range of resources and services to support your studies, including print books and journals, e-books, e-journals and databases for literature searching.
+Full details are available on our library resources page.
+If you have any questions about Library services, please email firstname.lastname@example.org.

 Library staff also provide training and support for staff and students undertaking literature searching.
-Contact us for more information.
+Contact email@example.com for more information.

-The Library provides training, guidance and support to help you to conduct effective literature searches for module assignments and for your Project Report (Summer Project).
-London-based students and Distance Learners should access the literature search help pages on our intranet for guidance on each step of the literature search process, including video guides.
+The Library provides training, guidance and support to help you to conduct effective literature searches for module assignments and for your project report.
+Intensive MSc and research degree and distance learning students should access the literature search help pages and our intranet pages for guidance on each step of the literature search process, including video guides.

 General study skills

-- University of Surrey - Online Academic Skills - another very comprehensive site looking at study skills, academic integrity and avoiding plagiarism, copyright, writing skills, researcher training, methods, information literacy, innovation, IT training, numeracy and statistics and data interpretation
+- Online Academic Skills (University of Surrey) - a very comprehensive site looking at study skills, academic integrity and avoiding plagiarism, copyright, writing skills, researcher training, methods, information literacy, innovation, IT training, numeracy and statistics and data interpretation

 - The Memory Page - extremely useful, a large amount of information is given & is easily located, includes tutorials, tip & tricks, further reading & study and activities